AxiosDeminence/pomodoro-timer/admin/meetings/012121-checkup.md

 * Message the TA to attend Sunday's meeting

 ## Decisions
-* No decisions were made so far
+* No decisions were made in today's meeting